psu13/mutable-hakyll/posts/yoneda-speedrun.md

 ---
 title: A Yoneda Speedrun
 author: psu
-date: 2021-10-25
+date: 2021-10-24
 ---

-I spent the last few months trying to understand the *Yoneda Lemma*.
-It turned out that what I really needed to do was spend a few weeks figuring out every different writer comes up with their own strange notation to write the result down.
+In a fit of nerd cliché, I spent the last month or two trying to understand the *Yoneda Lemma*.
+It turned out that what I really needed to do was to figure out how every different writer comes up with their own strange notation to write the result down.
 So of course I wrote
 [a document explaining this to myself](https://github.com/psu13/arxiv-psu/blob/main/yoneda-speedrun/yoneda-speedrun.pdf).